Primary

 The key is wrist speed, not arm movement—your elbows stay relatively still while your wrists spin the rope rapidly.
 Jump only about 50% higher than singles and focus on a quick rebound from the balls of your feet.
 Practice single-single-double patterns before attempting unbroken sets.

-Want Jump Rope Double Under in your program?
+See where Jump Rope Double Under fits in your weekly plan

 Start with basic jump rope technique.